Prompt Library · 36 prompts

 What it does: [describe]

-Primary target audience: [e.g. "backend developers", "data scientists", "non-technical users"]
+Primary target audience: [e.g., "backend developers", "data scientists", "non-technical users"]

 Tech stack: [list technologies]

-Complexity to set up: [simple/medium/complex]
+Complexity to set up: [easy/medium/complex]

 Include in README: